 "We're asking, 'What is the probability of a very large ship taking out another bridge?' and to get at that question, the first thing we have to do is understand the actual ship traffic under major bridges across the U.S.," said Michael Shields, a Johns Hopkins University engineer specializing in risk assessment and lead investigator of the study.

 Six months ago this week, the Francis Scott Key Bridge collapsed after a direct hit by a massive container ship.
-Believing chances are high for another such incident, and that risk to the Key Bridge amid modern shipping traffic had been underestimated, Johns Hopkins engineers immediately began an effort to modernize models for U.S. bridges.
+Believing chances are high for another such incident, and that risk to the Key Bridge amid modern shipping traffic had been underestimated, Johns Hopkins engineers immediately began an effort to modernize risk assessment models for U.S. bridges.

 With better understanding of the most vulnerable bridges, the team hopes decision-makers can strategically direct safety investments to bridges most in need.